Retired in the Philippines! Calbayog City, Samar, Philippines

 For generations, the world over has always witnessed the immigrant retiree as an adventurer – an occasional settler looking for something new, something better, or just an easier way of life.
 Recently this trend has gained tremendous momentum (and continues strong through 2018!), and for a wider variety of reasons.
-Whether it be escaping one’s home country in decline, a developing countries expanded opportunities, or a medical destination, there are more draws to living abroad today as ever.
+Whether it be escaping because of one’s home country in decline (actual or perceived), a developing country’s expanded opportunities or a medical destination, there are more draws to living abroad today as ever.

 All statistics aside, one of the biggest reasons more people are looking at moving abroad to live is because the world has become much smaller.
 Expanded and modern transportation systems and new technologies have made moving half way around the world feel almost like moving to a neighborhood across town.
 Through technology, being able to bring part of one’s culture with them and having the ability to communicate freely with loved ones back home are important aspects in making a decision to move such great distances.
 For example, these days you can enjoy your Starbucks coffee (or McDonald’s) while Skyp’ing with loved ones from almost any corner of the world.
 Western influences in all areas of the world have made the world a more familiar place, regardless of where you travel.